cgrace0044/quizmas/README.md

 ### Browser Testing

-- The Website was tested on Google Chrome, Firefox, Microsoft Edge, Safari browsers with no issues noted.
+- The Website was tested on Google Chrome, Firefox, Brave, Safari browsers with no issues noted.

 ### Device Testing